PeeperLab/CopywriteR/README.md

 In order to allow plotting, the .bam files need to be present in the same folder as when the CopywriteR analysis was performed.
+Also, we have noted that due to changes in a CopywriteR dependency, chromosomes are plotted in the wrong order in older versions (< 2.0.4).
+Please update to version 2.0.4 to fix this problem.

 #### Sorting of .bam files